TREASURIES-No let-up in U.S. bond selloff as Fed ponders asset sales

 Thursday's moves add to a tumultuous start to 2022 for the U.S. bond market, which analysts said could be a warning shot for other asset classes, especially emerging markets.

-Two-year yields are up almost 13 bps and set for their biggest weekly rise since late 2019.
+Two-year yields are up 12 bps and set for their biggest weekly rise since late 2019.

+And prices of 10-year U.S. Treasury futures contracts TYcv1 maturing in March 2022 fell to their lowest levels since February 2020 following the minutes.

-Real or inflation-adjusted yields also rose, with the yield on the 10-year Treasury Inflation-Protected Securities (TIPS) rising to -0.81%, their highest level in just over six months US10YTIP=RR.
+Real or inflation-adjusted yields also jumped following the minutes.
+On Thursday, the yield on the 10-year Treasury Inflation-Protected Securities (TIPS) rose to -0.81%, the highest in just over six months US10YTIP=RR.

 "A lot of assets are priced on real rates remaining low," said Mizuho rates strategist Peter McCallum.
 "So even if real yields are low, their rise, especially at the short end, is going to see equity downside."